1. Python Closure

 4. Benefits of Python Closure

-While it seems like a very simple concept, a closure in python helps us in the following ways:
+While it seems like a very simple concept, a closure in python3 helps us in the following ways:

 - With Python closure, we don’t need to use global values.
 This is because they let us refer to nonlocal variables.
 A closure then provides some form of data hiding.

-- Python closure, lets us implement a decorator.
+- Python closure, lets us implement a Python decorator.

 - A closure lets us invoke Python function outside its scope.